ChainSafe/gossamer/docs/docs/design/parachain-protocol/prospective-parachains.md

 5. [`prospectiveparachains.GetMinimumRelayParents`](https://github.com/paritytech/polkadot-sdk/blob/2ef2723126584dfcd6d2a9272282ee78375dbcd3/polkadot/node/subsystem-types/src/messages.rs#L1428C2-L1428C24)

 Get the minimum accepted relay-parent number for each para in the fragment chain for the given relay-chain block hash.
-That is, if the block hash is known and is an active leaf, this returns the minimum relay-parent block number in the same branch of the relay chain which is accepted in the fragment chain for each para-id.
+That is, if the block hash is known and is an active leaf, this returns the minimum relay-parent block number in the same branch of the relay chain which is accepted in the fragment chain for each ParaID.
 If the block hash is not an active leaf, this will return an empty vector.
-Para-IDs which are omitted from this list can be assumed to have no valid candidate relay-parents under the given relay-chain block hash.
-Para-IDs are returned in no particular order.
+ParaIDs which are omitted from this list can be assumed to have no valid candidate relay-parents under the given relay-chain block hash.
+ParaIDs are returned in no particular order.

 6. [`prospectiveparachains.GetProspectiveValidationData`](https://github.com/paritytech/polkadot-sdk/blob/2ef2723126584dfcd6d2a9272282ee78375dbcd3/polkadot/node/subsystem-types/src/messages.rs#L1434C2-L1434C30)